 Justify your budget and explain how you plan to pay for your project.
+(2,000 characters, including spaces)

 - Explain how the equipment and services in the budget table will help you process more Minnesota agricultural products into value-added products or diversify/expand your market outlets. - Explain how you plan to pay for your project (financing, other grants, private investment, personal investment, or organization funds, etc.).
 Other State funds cannot be used to provide the funding used to pay for this project.